jrpool/calculator/README.md

 Open the [web page](https://jrpool.github.io/calculator/) in a web browser, hover over buttons, click on buttons, navigate among buttons with the tab and shift-tab keys, operate focal buttons with the space or Enter or Return key, and press button-equivalent keyboard keys (described by tooltips appearing during hovering).

+As illustrated above, the focal button is marked by a frame, and any disabled button is dimmed.
+Buttons become enabled and disabled as you use the calculator.

 ## Usability and accessibility

 This calculator has some usability and accessibility features, partly missing from the Macintosh calculator.
 In the itemization below, features addressing recommendations of the Web Accessibility Guidelines Working Group are annotated with the numbers of the guidelines or success criteria in [Web Content Accessibility Guidelines 2.1](https://www.w3.org/TR/WCAG21/).
 Features addressing recommendations of the Accessible Rich Internet Applications Working Group are annotated with the numbers of paragraphs in [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/), preceded by “ARIA”.

-- Giving titles to buttons, so that users see button descriptions when hovering over buttons and assistive technologies can describe buttons’ purposes to users.
-This helps users predict the effect of operating any button.
+- Giving titles to buttons, so that you see button descriptions when hovering over buttons and assistive technologies can describe buttons’ purposes to you.
+This helps you predict the effect of operating any button.
 (3.2)
-- Making each button title begin with the most distinctive word in the title, to minimize reading or listening time.
+- Making each button title begin with the most distinctive word in the title, to minimize your reading or listening time.
 - Making the buttons navigable with standard keyboard methods (`tab` and `shift-tab` keys).
 (2.1)
 - Giving each button at least one keypress alternative.
 (2.1)
 - Making the keypress alternatives predictable by making them identical to the button contents, or else specifying them in the button titles.
 (3.2)